 Students knowledge and awareness of psychological disorders will lead to a greater appreciation of the challenges that some people in the community face, and lead to greater respect, care and support of these members of society.

-Teacher 2: Students will complete the attachment unit in this term with a study of animal research in attachment and explanations of attachment, types of attachment (including cultural variations), maternal deprivation theory, research into Romanian orphans and the effects of early attachments on later life.
+Teacher 1: Students will continue and complete the psychopathology unit.
+They will learn about the characteristics of, how to explain and how to treat OCD from a biological perspective.
+Teacher 2: Students will continue the attachment unit in this term with a study of animal research in attachment and explanations of attachment, types of attachment (including cultural variations) and maternal deprivation theory.

 A term sometimes used to describe Bowlby's theory.
 The mono means 'one' and indicates that one particular attachment is different from all others and of central importance to the child's development.